Not to be confused with the B or the Q.

 - Seen in the opening sequence of Teen Titans.

-- The opening sequence for Metalocalypse, and the cover of the Fictional Band Dethklok's album.
+- The opening sequence for Metalocalypse, and the cover of the Fake Band Dethklok's album.

 - Team Go from Kim Possible does this.
 Even before ass kicking.